unepwcmc/raster-stats-scripts/README.md

 # 11 = no value
 ruby get_raster_stats.rb -o percentage -i 6,7,8,9,11

-# To write the sum for all countries on forest status to a forest_status.JSON file:
+# To write the percentage for all countries on forest status to a forest_status.JSON file:
 # 10 = fragmented forest
 # 12 = intact forest
 # 13 = partly deforested